 Activities scheduled on a regular basis can help people feel independent and needed by focusing their attention on pleasurable or useful tasks.
 Such activities should include physical and mental activities.
 Activities should be broken down in small parts or simplified as the dementia worsens.

 The cholinesterase inhibitors donepezil, galantamine, and rivastigmine increase the level of acetylcholine in the brain.
 (Acetylcholine is a neurotransmitter that helps with memory, learning, and concentration.)
 This level may be low in people with Alzheimer disease.
-These drugs may temporarily improve mental function, including memory, but they do not slow the progression of the disease.
-Only some of the people who have Alzheimer disease benefit from these drugs.
-For these people, the drugs may effectively turn the clock back 6 to 9 months.
-These drugs are most effective in people with mild to moderate disease.
+These medications may temporarily improve mental function, including memory, but they do not slow the progression of the disease.
+Only some of the people who have Alzheimer disease benefit from these medications.
+For these people, the medications may effectively turn the clock back 6 to 9 months.
+These medications are most effective in people with mild to moderate disease.
 The most common side effects include nausea, vomiting, weight loss, and abdominal pain or cramps.

 Memantine appears to help relieve symptoms of moderate to severe Alzheimer disease.
 Memantine can be used with a cholinesterase inhibitor.

 Vitamin E is an antioxidant that theoretically might help protect nerve cells from damage or help them function better.
 Whether vitamin E is useful is unclear.